aanielson/bamazon/README.md

 # Bamazon

 ## Problem to be Solved
-In this app, I created an Amazon-like storefront with MySQL, Inquirer, and node.js.
+In this app, I created an Amazon-like storefront.
-The app takes in orders from "customers" and deplete stock from the store's inventory.
+The app takes in orders from "customers" and depletes stock from the store's inventory.

 ## Organization
 Using the code within the schema.sql file, a database and table must be created.